Skip to content

 Write every day.

-At Pratt, you’ll be writing from day one in a supportive, joyful, transformative environment that puts your writing practice at the heart of your studies.
+At Pratt, you’ll be writing from day one in a deeply personalized, joyful, transformative environment.
+We value a plurality of styles and approaches, and your writing practice will be at the heart of your studies as you develop your voice.

-Our extraordinary faculty will partner with you and mentor you, helping you to explore, refine, reimagine, and own your talents.
+A small student-to-faculty ratio, dedicated 24/7 student writing spaces, on-campus readings, and departmental social events foster an intimate and collaborative environment.
+Our extraordinary faculty will be both partner and mentor to you, helping you to explore, refine, reimagine, and own your talents.

-Your senior thesis will be the expression of your voice, your questions, and your creative ambition.
-This book-length project can take the shape of a novel, memoir, screenplay, or graphic novel, or a collection of poems, short stories, or experimental essays (or a mix of forms and images).
+Strengthen your writing practice with foundational courses in critical thinking, research, and world literature.
+Then dive into specialized writing electives like songwriting, journalism, and screenwriting, alongside classes in art and design and transdisciplinary minors.
+Your studies culminate in a book-length senior thesis project, which can take the shape of a novel, memoir, screenplay, or graphic novel, or a collection of poems, short stories, or experimental essays (or a mix of forms and images).

 Installation by Cassandra Bristow, BFA Writing ’22